buildbot/buildbot/master/docs/relnotes/index.rst

 * The former ``buildbot.process.buildstep.RemoteCommand`` class and its subclasses are now in :py:mod`buildbot.process.remotecommand`, although imports from the previous path will continue to work.
   Similarly, the former ``buildbot.process.buildstep.LogObserver`` class and its subclasses are now in :py:mod`buildbot.process.logobserver`, although imports from the previous path will continue to work.

+* The undocumented BuildStep method ``checkDisconnect`` is deprecated and now does nothing as the handling of disconnects is now handled in the ``failed`` method.
+  Any custom steps adding this method as a callback or errback should no longer do so.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~